 Wild West Herding Cats Show, Prairie Winds Cat Club, in Cheyenne, WY, July 8 -

 The whole family took the opportunity to go to Cheyenne, WY for the first show ever of the newly minted cat club, Prairie Winds.
-Hubby came along, which means all the dogs and cat–including Bing’s two little kittens joined us.
+Hubby came along, which means all the dogs and cats–including Bing’s two little kittens, joined us.
 It’s part of our socializing training with the kittens to get them travel happy, and this was the perfect opportunity to do so.
 Both Buster and Brinn enjoyed the new experience and got a chance to meet all the dogs.
-See our Available Kittens page for a gallery of photos of their experience.

 Aside from the heat, Prairie Winds did a spectacular job putting on a friendly, well-